PetrosPastor/Apex-AimAssist-NoRecoil-2022/README.md

 # Apex-AimAssist-NoRecoil-2022

+(Apparently AutoHotKey is detected and will lead to ban)

 (This project is based on another project from github.com/mgsweet)

 An AutoHotKey script minimize recoil with auto weapon detection for Apex Legends and new golden scope and blood hound ultimate aim assist.